SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Finally, graphical reports allow managers to make informed decisions and introduce change.
 However, the most important information gleaned from these reports will be SMS performance monitoring data that must be regularly reviewed by the accountable executives.

-Monitoring the performance of the SMS is critical for accountable executives to monitor their responsibilities to the SMS and to address any shortcomings that are identified.
+Monitoring the performance of the SMS is critical for accountable executives to monitor their responsibilities to the SMS and to address any identified shortcomings.

 Related Articles on SMS Performance Monitoring